exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 *   If the script process has not exited when the timer elapses, the service will forcefully terminate the process and log a timeout error.
 This prevents stalled jobs from consuming system resources indefinitely.

 ### 3.2.
 Graphical Activity Dashboard
 The application will feature a two-part graphical dashboard to provide a rich, real-time view of script activity, replacing the previous plain-text console view.
+The UI provides clear visual feedback for running jobs, such as progress bars and status icons.
+Controls are logically grouped for intuitive operation.
+After a job completes, the relevant UI sections are cleared to prepare for the next operation.

 **Part 1: Graphical Log View**
 A rich, filterable `DataGrid` will display log entries from all script activity.
 *   **Columns:** Timestamp, Script, Status Icon (e.g., ✅, ❌, ℹ️), and Message.
+A filter textbox with placeholder text allows users to quickly find specific log entries.
 *   **Behavior:** Log entries from the `qb_cleanup_ratio.ps1` script will be parsed line-by-line.
 Icons and colors will be applied based on keywords (e.g., "DELETING", "ERROR") to provide at-a-glance status information.

 **Part 2: Dynamic File Transfer View**